-Plan Name Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ \$ Net difference between projected and actual investment earnings on pension plan investments \$ \$ Changes of assumptions \$ \$ Changes in proportion and differences between contributions and proportionate share of contributions \$ \$ Contributions subsequent to the measurement date \$ \$ TOTAL \$ \$ i.
-A schedule presenting the following:
+Plan Name Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ \$ Net difference between projected and actual investment earnings on pension plan investments \$ \$ Changes of assumptions \$ \$ Changes in proportion and differences between contributions and proportionate share of contributions \$ \$ Contributions subsequent to the measurement date \$ \$ TOTAL \$ \$

-(1) For each of the subsequent five years, and in the aggregate thereafter, the net amount of the employer's balances of deferred outflows of resources and deferred inflows of resources in subparagraph (h) above that will be recognized in the employer's pension expense reduction of the collective net pension liability

-(2) If the employer does not have a special funding situation, the amount of the employer's balance of deferred outflows of resources in subparagraph (h) that will be recognized as a reduction of the net pension liability

-(3) If the employer has a special funding situation, the amount of the employer's balance of deferred outflows of resources in subparagraph (h) that will be included as a
+- Total should agree to amounts presented in the financial statements. - i.
+A schedule presenting the following: - (1) For each of the subsequent five years, and in the aggregate thereafter, the net amount of the employer's balances of deferred outflows of resources and deferred inflows of resources in subparagraph (h) above that will be recognized in the employer's pension expense - (2) If the employer does not have a special funding situation, the amount of the employer's balance of deferred outflows of resources in subparagraph (h) that will be recognized as a reduction of the net pension liability - (3) If the employer has a special funding situation, the amount of the employer's balance of deferred outflows of resources in subparagraph (h) that will be included as a reduction of the collective net pension liability